mbukeRepo/celo-gpt-core/README.md

 1. Project setup.
 2. Creating a supabase database.
 3. Scraping the markdown files.
-4. Vector database and embeddings.
+4. Vector embeddings and databases.
 5. Generating embeddings.
 6. Prompt engineering.
 7. Connecting the knowledge base with chat-gpt.